davemarkowitz/distributionalDensity/README.md

 parameters of a psychologically-consequential language dimension within a text: prevalence, burstiness, position, and dispersion.

-Traditional psychology-of-language and NLP research measures a construct's **prevalence**: how much of it appears in a text, relative to total word count.
+Traditional psychology of language and NLP research measures a construct's **prevalence**: how much of it appears in a text, relative to total word count.
 Prevalence collapses a text into a single count and discards everything about *where* and *how* those words are